ROHITPATELRAX/todo_project/readme.md

-# Django/Flask Web API Project
+# Django Web API Project

 This project is a Django-based Web API with CRUD operations for Todo items and user authentication.